What is mediation?

 The following parties may submit a mediation request to the Ombudsperson:

 - you, the customer (with optional assistance from and/or representation by a third party of your choice).
-If you choose a private individual, the Ombudsperson may ask him for a power of attorney in the form of a dated letter signed by you
+If you choose a private individual, the Ombudsperson may ask them for a power of attorney in the form of a dated letter signed by you

 Did you submit your dispute to the Defender of Rights or a representative of the Defender of Rights, to the European Ombudsperson, or to an ombudsperson for a European railway company?
 No worries.
-Your request will be referred to the SNCF Mobilités Ombudsperson.
+Your request will be referred to the SNCF Voyageurs Ombudsperson.

 Contact the Ombudsperson